 The information provided may be different for covered and noncovered securities.
 For a description of covered securities, see the Instructions for Form 8949.
-For a covered security acquired with acquisition premium, your payer generally must report either (1) a net amount of OID that reflects the offset of OID by the amount of acquisition premium amortization for the year.
-For a noncovered security acquired with acquisition premium, your payer is only required to report the gross amount of OID.
+For a covered security acquired with acquisition premium, your payer generally must report either (1) a net amount of OID that reflects the offset of OID by the amount of acquisition premium amortization for the year, or (2) a gross amount for both the OID and the acquisition premium amortization for the year.
+For a noncovered security acquired with acquisition premium, your payer generally must report either (1) a net is only required to report the gross amount of OID.